 Erika Council is a software engineer, food writer, and biscuit maker.
 She teaches about the history of African American cuisine and the social impact of food.
 Atlantans plan their weekends around her biscuit pop-ups, which have earned the sort of beloved status that begs comparison to Mama Dip’s Kitchen, the restaurant her grandmother, Mildred “Mama Dip” Council, ran for four decades.

 John Currence is the chef-owner of City Grocery Restaurant Group in Oxford, Mississippi.
 He began his career washing dishes at Bill Neal’s Crook’s Corner, and in 1992 settled in Oxford, where he has since opened City Grocery, Bouré, Big Bad Breakfast, and Snackbar.
-He is the author of Pickles, Pigs, and Whiskey and has served as the SFA’s culinary director since its 1996 inception.
-This fall, he opens a po-boy and gumbo shop on the Oxford Square.
+He is the author of Pickles, Pigs, and Whiskey and has served as the SFA’s culinary director since its 1998 inception.
+He is currently working to open a po-boy and gumbo shop on the Oxford Square.

 Kristen Essig and Michael Stoltzfus are co-executive chefs at the New Orleans restaurant Coquette.
 A Florida native, Kristen moved to New Orleans almost two decades ago to work with Emeril Lagasse and Anne Kearney.
 In 2016, she joined Coquette, which Michael had opened eight years prior.
 Since then, together they have earned two Best Chef: South award nominations from the James Beard Foundation.
 Next up, Thalia, a neighborhood restaurant.